microsoft/codespace-features/src/external-repository/NOTES.md

 You can name the variable anything you want, it does not need to be named `ADO_PAT` and in this case it contains an OIDC bearer token, not a PAT.

+> [!NOTE]
+> You MUST install the Azure CLI feature in your devcontainer.json if using this option

 ### Interactive authentication only (avoids PAT token)